joetjen/node-colorific/README.md

 * Miscellaneous Styles
 	* reset
 	* bold
+	* faint
+	* underline
+	* inverse

+* Automatic when using a tag format with closings
 	* boldOff

-	  (automatic when using a tag format with closings)
-	* faint
 	* faintOff

-	  (automatic when using a tag format with closings)
-	* underline
 	* underlineOff

-	  (automatic when using a tag format with closings)
-	* inverse
 	* inverseOff

-	  (automatic when using a tag format with closings)

 ## Examples